NeatapticTS

 Flappy Bird

-examples/flappy_bird is the best single example if you want to understand how NeatapticTS feels in a real project.
+examples/flappy_bird is the best single example if you want to see how NeatapticTS feels in a real project.
+It combines deterministic environment stepping, evaluation designed to reduce lucky-rollout bias, worker-backed browser playback, live network inspection, and a modular architecture with explicit boundaries.

 ASCII Maze

-examples/asciiMaze is the best companion example if you want to study curriculum progression, compact observations, reward shaping, and browser plus terminal visualization.
+examples/asciiMaze is the companion example for studying curriculum progression, compact observations, reward shaping for sparse goals, and browser plus terminal visualization.

 Install